Nitya-01/Resume-Screening--streamlit/README.md

 - **Expanded Categories**: Adding more job categories based on industry standards.
 Also widenng the categories in place of the current oversimplified ones.
 - **Improved Accuracy**: Retraining models with larger and more diverse datasets
 - **Additional Features**: Working on confidence scores, skill extraction and experience level detection
-- A/B testing with real users/HR professionals
+- A/B testing with real users/HR professionals along with LLM based fallback

 ### Planned Features
 - [ ] Batch file upload support